theupdateframework/taps/tap7.md

 implementation of TUF would need some way of accepting given metadata and indicating when it has detected a particular attack.

-This TAP prescribes that an implementation, or a wrapper script for it, accept a set of command-line arguments as defined in this document, and exit with return codes under certain conditions (e.g., to signal that a Freeze attack was detected).
-A fixed set of arguments is needed so that conformance testing is consistent across different languages.
-In turn, the conformance tester will execute the implementation with different sets of metadata and verify its exit codes for numerous outcomes.
-The conformance tester proposed here also requires a minimum number of arguments so that it can thoroughly cover all potential outcomes for which it wishes to test.
+This TAP prescribes that an implementation of a client updater ("Updater") employ a wrapper module ("Wrapper") that implements a common set of functions defined in this document.
+These can be called by a general TUF Conformance Tester ("Tester"), which will pass in sets of metadata and target files.
+The Tester will determine based on output produced by the wrapped Updater -- including error codes that signal that particular attacks have been detected -- whether or not the Updater is conformant with the TUF specification.
+In general, these constitute a battery of attacks against which the Updater should be resilient.

 It should be noted, however, that the implementation does not necessarily have to be the updater used in production.
-It only needs to function as defined in this TAP for conformance testing.
+It only needs to function as defined in this TAP for conformance testing, though it is expected that the behavior be the same at a high level -- for example, the validity of metadata should be determined the same way. ((TODO: This paragraph still seems wordy.
+Unnecessary?))

 # Specification